The Kuvasz Club Of Canada - The National Breed Club for the Kuvasz

 (a) to promote knowledge and understanding of the Kuvasz breed; to set and maintain high standards of ethical behaviour; to assist in breeding programmes; to foster knowledge of canine care and training among our members.

-(b) wherever possible to come to the aid of Kuvasok in distress.
+(b) wherever possible to come to the aid of Kuvaszok in distress.

 (c) to provide a liaison body between Kuvasz owners across Canada.